Towards quantum topological data analysis: torsion detection: Quantum Algorithm

 Over real field $\Rbb$, complex field $\mathbb{C}$, or integer ring $\Zbb$, $-1$ is the inverse element of $1$ in the usual sense that we use.
 Over finite field, however, things are different.
 The inverse element, say of $1$, is no longer $-1$, because in this case, for example, $\mathbb{F}_p \equiv \Zbb/p\Zbb$, that $-1$ does not even belong to this set.
 Instead, we need to rely on the definition provided in the Appendix \ref{sec: reviewalgebra}.
 It states that the inverse of an element, say $x$, of an Abelian group $\mathcal{G}$ (with group operation $+$) is another element $y$ such that $x+y =0$ where $0$ is the identity element.
 We consider the case $\Zbb/2\Zbb$, which contains of two element $\{0,1\}$.
 Then it can be seen that $1+1 = 0 $ (module 2), thus suggesting that in this group $\Zbb/2\Zbb$, $1$ is its own inverse element.
 More generally, let $\mathbb{F}_p \equiv (0,1,2,...,p-1)$ (with the group operation taken modulo $p$), then the inverse element of $1$ in $\mathbb{F}_p$ is $p-1$.
 Thus, over a finite field $\mathbb{F}_p$, the entries with value $1$ remains the same, and value $-1$ in the boundary map $\partial_r$ is replaced by $p-1$, and all the subsequent arithmetic operation needs to be done modulo $p$.
 However, we point out that equivalently, we can define:

 In this setup, the value of $1,-1$ remain the same, only that the arithmetic operation needs to be done modulo $p$.
-It makes things a bit more convenient for the representation of a boundary operator, as we will see shortly.
-For completeness, we use $\partial_r^{\rm mod \ p }$ to denote the boundary operator $\partial_r$ modulo $p$.
-It is not hard to see that the classical knowledge of $\{ \mathscr{D}_r\}$ translates into the classical knowledge of $\{ \partial_r^{\rm mod \ p } \}$.

-The first two steps of Algorithm \ref{algo: bettinumberoverrealfield} can still be applied to obtain the block-encoding of

-Previously, we have pointed out that over $\Rbb$, the Frobenius norm of $\partial_r $ is $\sqrt{(r+1)| \Scal_r|}$.
-Over $\mathbb{F}_p$ as defined above, as the value of $1,-1$ remain the same, then Frobenius norm is the same $|| \partial_r^{\rm mod \ p }||_F = \sqrt{(r+1)| \Scal_r|} $.
+Therefore, it is not hard to see that the matrix representation of boundary operator remains in this finite field case.

 The next goal is to estimate the dimension of $r$-th homology group $H_r$ over $\mathbb{F}_p$, which is also the main challenge when we change from real field $\Rbb$ to $\mathbb{F}_p$.
 To be more specific, at the third step of Algorithm \ref{algo: bettinumberoverrealfield}, there is an application of stochastic rank estimation method originally derived from \cite{ubaru2016fast,ubaru2017fast}, and this method only works on real, or complex field $\mathbb{C}$.
 Likewise, other quantum algorithms for estimating Betti numbers, such as \cite{lloyd2016quantum, berry2024analyzing, schmidhuber2022complexity}, are based on quantum simulation and quantum phase estimation, which are built naturally on complex field $\mathbb{C}$.